HIKING ON VACATION – A COMPLETE FITNESS PREPARATION GUIDE

-Frequency and Duration: I recommend starting at least 10 minutes of mobility and stability exercises a day 3-4 days a week and you can increase the duration as you advance.
+Frequency and Duration: I recommend starting at least with a 10 minutes of exercises a day 3-4 days a week and you can increase the duration as you advance.

-Tips: You can use resistance bands to strengthen your muscles through a full extension and concentration and help to build a range of motion.
+Tips: You can use resistance bands to strengthen your muscles through a full extension and concentration.
 You can add bands walk, bands squats, and band sidewalks.
-The good thing is that you can do these exercises on the go and you don't need much space.
+The good thing is that you can do these exercises on the go and you don’t need much space.

 6- Balance and Stretching

 YOGA – balance and stretch